anupambhatnagar/GPUPuzzlers/_posts/2023-03-27-collectives.md

 title: Communication is the Key to Success
 permalink: /posts/collectives/
 tags: NCCL
-excerpt: Data can be tranmitted in many ways but can you find the most efficient way?
+excerpt: Data can be transmitted in many ways but, can you find the most efficient way?
 ---

+## Puzzler 1: Peer to Peer Bandwidth
 <p align = "center">
   <a href="/collectives/server_topology_with_gpu_id.png">
     <img src="/collectives/server_topology_with_gpu_id.png">